-Here's the kicker: There is no definition.
-I suppose you are not surprised by this and either am I (if you have found the definition, do share).
-So, what is happiness?
+Here's the kicker: There is no definition of happiness.
+I suppose you are not surprised by this and either am I. So, what is happiness?
 Can you, can I, describe the experience with words or is it strictly something we can only feel?
 I believe, and feel free to debate, that it is both of these things.

 I am on a bit of a roll, I admit, to referring to my thesaurus when writing these blogs.
-I try not to, honestly, I do, but it's interesting to see what the World of Words describes a complicated word like happiness as.
+I try not to, honestly, I do, but it's interesting to see how the world of words describes a complicated word like happiness.
 So, what does my 20lb paperweight define it as?

-Wow, I wish I could tell you I were joking–particularly about that last suggested definition.
+Wow, I wish I could tell you I were joking--particularly about that last suggested definition.
 I sincerely desired an answer to the rhetorical question.
-I sincerely did not expect a reference to a cat or goddamn canary.
+I sincerely did not expect a reference to a cat or damn canary.

-Happiness is a feeling of content.
+Happiness is a feeling of contentment.
 It is the feeling we get when we move forward in life; when we achieve goals we have set for ourselves.
 Large and small.
 Working hard to obtain stability, that can create a feeling of content, and it should.
-Working to recover from relapse this too is a huge accomplishment.
-The things we tackle in life, the things that challenge us, these are the things that spur a feeling of happiness.
+Working to recover from relapse--that too is a huge accomplishment.
+The things we tackle in life, the things that challenge us, these are the things that spur a feeling of happiness (How to Appreciate Success, Even When It’s Scary).
 Feeling like we have achieved something that is important to us makes life shine a little brighter, it might make us smile, and make us feel proud.